romeerez/orchid-orm/docs/src/guide/columns-types.md

 ## text

 - `t.text()` is for an unlimited database `text` type.
-- `t.varchar(limit: number)` is for text with a limit on a database level.
+- `t.varchar(limit?: number)` is for text with a limit on a database level.
+  If you don't specify a limit, it is identical to the `TEXT` Postgres type.
 - `t.string(limit = 255)` is the same as `varchar` with 255 default limit.

 ```ts